-Most veterinarians charge between $50 and $100 for clinic euthanization.
-Housecalls cost upwards of $150.
+Most veterinarians charge between $50 and $100 for clinic euthanasia.
+House calls cost upwards of $150.

 This price varies depending on any extras you would like to add, such as cremation, a cemetery spot, farewell ceremony, memorial artifacts, among other expenses.
-We also write an article on where you can euthanize a dog for free or cheaply.
+We also wrote an article on how you can euthanize a dog for free or cheaply.

 When to Euthanize a Dog With Osteoarthritis